- Mean Absolute Error (MAE)

 Kolmogorov-Smirnov Test Integral (KSI)

-The KSI quantifies the level of agreement between the cumulative distribution function (CDFs) of the forecasted and observed values, and is defined as:
+The KSI quantifies the level of agreement between the cumulative distribution function (CDFs) of the forecasted and observed values (Espinar09), and is defined as:

-where and are the minimum and maximum values of the observations, and is the absolute difference between the two empirical CDFs:
+where and are the minimum and maximum values of the union of forecast and observed values, and is the absolute difference between the two empirical CDFs:

 KSI can be normalized as:

 where and .
-When the normalized KSI can be interpreted as a stastical that tests the hypothesis that the two empirical CDFs represent samples drawn from the same population.
+When the normalized KSI can be interpreted as a statistic that tests the hypothesis that the two empirical CDFs represent samples drawn from the same population.

-Conceptually, the OVER metric modifies the KSI to quantify the difference between the two CDFs, but only where the CDFs differ by more than a critical limit .
-The OVER is calculated as:
+Conceptually, the OVER metric modifies the KSI to quantify the difference between the two CDFs, but only where the CDFs differ by more than a critical limit (Espinar09).
+The OVER metric is calculated as: